irispixel/vscode-dartsass/README.md

 ## Menu

-### DartSass: Sass Compiler Watch
+### DartSass: Sass Watch

-  In the file explorer on the left hand side, when we right-click on a directory, we get a menuitem `DartSass: Sass Compiler Watch` .
+  In the file explorer on the left hand side, when we right-click on a directory, we get a menuitem `DartSass: Sass Watch` .
   This option appears only in the case of a directory and not in case of individual files.